 The critical word is supposed to.
 The lender's release of your obligation is not automatic.
 It is not implied by the transfer of the deed.
 It happens only if the agreement explicitly states that the transfer constitutes full satisfaction of the debt with no further recourse.
 Without that language — in writing, reviewed before signing — you have handed your property to the lender and still owe the deficiency.
 You have lost the house and gained nothing in return.

-In Texas, lenders have 2 years after a deed in lieu to pursue a deficiency judgment for the gap between the property's value and the outstanding balance.
-In Florida, they have 5 years.
-In both states, deficiency judgments can result in wage garnishment, bank account levies, and liens on other property you own.
+Under Tex.
+Prop.
+Code § 51.003, Texas lenders have 2 years after a deed in lieu to pursue a deficiency judgment for the gap between the property's value and the outstanding balance.
+Under Fla.
+Stat. § 702.06, Florida lenders have 5 years to pursue a deficiency claim.
+In both states, deficiency judgments can result in wage garnishment, bank account levies, and liens on other property you own — outcomes that the deed in lieu transaction was nominally intended to prevent.

 The deed in lieu agreement must contain explicit language stating the transfer constitutes full satisfaction of the debt with no deficiency claim retained by the lender.
 This language must be in the written agreement before you sign.
 It must be specific — general language about accepting the deed in full satisfaction is frequently ambiguous enough to allow a subsequent deficiency claim.
 If the lender's standard deed in lieu agreement does not contain an unambiguous full deficiency release, every word of the agreement requires negotiation before closing.